dendibakh/perf-book/chapters/10-Optimizing-Computations/10-4 Compiler Intrinsics.md

 void bar(float *a, float *b, float *c, unsigned N) {
   __m128 rA, rB, rC;
+  int i = 0;
-  for (int i = 0; i < N; i += 4){
+  for (; i + 3 < N; i += 4){
     rA = _mm_load_ps(&a[i]);
     rB = _mm_load_ps(&b[i]);
     rC = _mm_add_ps(rA,rB);
     _mm_store_ps(&c[i], rC);
   }
+  for (; i < N; i++) // remainder
+    c[i] = a[i] + b[i];
 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Both functions in [@lst:Intrinsics] generate similar assembly instructions.
+When compiled for the SSE target, both `foo` and `bar` will generate similar assembly instructions.
 However, there are several caveats.
 First, when relying on auto-vectorization, the compiler will insert all necessary runtime checks.
 For instance, it will ensure that there are enough elements to feed the vector execution units.
 Secondly, function `foo` will have a fallback scalar version of the loop for processing the remainder of the loop.
 And finally, most vector intrinsics assume aligned data, so `movaps` (aligned load) is generated for `bar`, while `movups` (unaligned load) is generated for `foo`.
 Keeping that in mind, developers using compiler intrinsics have to take care of safety aspects themselves.

 When writing code using non-portable platform-specific intrinsics, developers should also provide a fallback option for other architectures.
 A list of all available intrinsics for the Intel platform can be found in this [reference](https://software.intel.com/sites/landingpage/IntrinsicsGuide/)[^11].